magit/magit/README.md

 Getting Started
 ===============

-If you are new too Magit, then either one of the following two articles should help understanding how it differs from other Git clients.
+If you are new to Magit, then either one of the following two articles should help understanding how it differs from other Git clients.